 One of the most exciting steps in an IVF journey is learning that you have viable embryos for a potential transfer to a surrogate or the intended mother for a pregnancy.

 If you’ve selected to have PGS or PGD performed on your embryos, this is when these biopsies will occur.
-Otherwise, the embryos will be frozen for storage on these days unless you have opted for a fresh transfer.
+Otherwise, your embryos will be frozen for storage on these days unless you have opted for a fresh transfer.

 The day after fertilization, an embryo is made of two 2 cells.
 Over the next few days, these cells continue to divide to the point that on the 5th day after fertilization, they have created a “sheet” or a blanket of cells.
 Such an embryo is called a “Blastocyst”.
 Based on this growth and continued cellular multiplication, blastocysts will be ranked.

-Hatching expanded blastocyst
+- Hatching expanded blastocyst